boombuler/termui/README.md

 )

 func main() {
-    vPanel := termui.NewVPanel()               // create a new panel
+    vPanel := termui.NewStackPanel(termui.Vertical) // create a new panel
     vPanel.AddChild(
         termui.NewText("Hello"),                    // static text "Hello"
         termui.NewTextBox(),                        // and a textbox
         termui.NewText("World"),                    // static text "World"
         termui.NewTextBox(),                        // and another textbox
     )

     termui.Start(vPanel)                            // Start the ui rendering.
     go func() {                                     // Start a message loop for unhandled events. for ev := range termui.Events {
             if ev.Type == termbox.EventKey {
                 if ev.Key == termbox.KeyEsc {       // If the user press `Esc`:
                     termui.Stop()                   // Stop the UI
                 }
             }
         }
     }()

     termui.Wait()                                   // Wait for the ui lib to finish.
 }
 ```